-

 Practice Education Team

 The Practice Education team consists of the Practice Education Coordinator one full time tutor and three part time tutors.
 The Practice Education Coordinator is employed in the university with oversight for the Practice Education modules.
-The post is supported by the tutors who are employees of the HSE.
+The post is supported by the tutors who are employees of the Health Service.
 All of these posts are specialized posts with expertise in teaching and learning, whose primary focus is to create high quality, evidence-based learning opportunities for students.
 The different members of the team support students by assisting with the transfer of theory to practice through traditional clinics but in recent years by using simulation and telehealth.
 This has been made possible by the use of video conferencing tools.
 In addition members of the Practice Education team support and mentor Practice Educators who are beginning their journey facilitating placements.
 A Practice Educator is a therapist who as part of their clinical duties facilitates placement learning for students.

 Table 1: Practice Education Team